 While most of the above survivors got out of their world’s destruction through Phantom Zone imprisonment and last-minute rocket rides, most of the last survivors of Krypton actually made it out for another reason: they got trapped in a bottle.

 But whether the city of Kandor is in a bottle or not, the gist is the same: due to Brainiac, its population survives Krypton’s explosion and is held hostage aboard Brainiac’s ship until Superman rescues it.
 Upon bringing Kandor to the North Pole, the city expands and all of its inhabitants are released, resulting in 100,000 new beings living on Earth.

 Doomsday is a character most famous for being the villain who finally killed Superman, but what most fans don’t know about is that he’s also a character with very deep Kryptonian roots.

 Doomsday’s origin has been tweaked a bit by the various DC reboots over the years, but the most known is that a scientist named Bertron created a humanoid baby in his lab, and left it out into the environment.
 But the infant immediately died, the scientist then collected the infant’s remains, cloned it, and put it out to die again.
 This was done over and over again, as every new clone of the baby became stronger than the last, each one collecting the pained memories of the previous clone, until finally, a creature was created.

 The first person that was banished to the Phantom Zone was Kryptonian scientist Xa-Du.
 The reason behind this was that his experiments into suspended animation were found to be immoral by the ruling Science Council.
 This provoked hatred inside Xa-Du against Jor-El and his heirs.

-Dr. Xa-Du created an ecto-suit that allowed him to walk free of the Phantom Zone, though it was revealed he had continued his dark experiments and used the other imprisoned phantoms as fuel for his powerful suit.
+Dr. Xa-Du created an ecto-suit that enabled him to survive of the Phantom Zone, and it was revealed he continued his dark experiments and used the other imprisoned phantoms as fuel for his powerful suit.